UedaTakeyuki/gc_modem/scripts/README.md

-# gc_modem
+# scripts
-USB 3G dongle utils.
+Python scripts for issue AT commands.
 To use these script, modem device shoud NOT be used, or get "devce busy" errror.

 ## install
 download from [release](https://github.com/UedaTakeyuki/gc_modem/releases)